arachne-threat-intel/thread/CONTRIBUTING.md

 * Contributor Guidelines: Review these Contributor Guidelines for detailed information on the contribution process, coding standards, and more.
 * Contact Us: If you have a question that is not covered by the above options, you can contact us directly via contact[at]arachne[dot]digital.
 We are here to assist you in any way we can.

 Remember, there are no silly questions, and we value your curiosity and engagement.
 Do not hesitate to ask if you are unsure about anything.
-We appreciate your interest in contributing to Thread!
+We appreciate your interest in contributing to our projects!

 ## Developer's Certificate of Origin v1.1

 If you contribute any source code, we need you to agree to the following Developer's Certificate of Origin (DCO) below.

 The DCO was originally adopted from the TRAM project.
 It is a standard declaration ensuring that contributors have the right to submit their work, protecting both the project and our contributors.
-When making contributions to Thread, please keep in mind that agreeing to the DCO is part of the submission process.
+When making contributions to any Arachne Digital project, please keep in mind that agreeing to the DCO is part of the submission process.

 ```
 By making a contribution to this project, I certify that: